ModSnmp Manual - Troubleshooting

 • Try increasing the EOM Timeout setting - messages may be getting fragmented by long delays introduced by the comms link or the operating system.

-Value is read from or written to address in slave that is wrong but near to address in command
+Value is read from or written to address in device that is wrong but near to address in command

-• If you are using 32 or 64 bit registers, check that Word Registers setting is consistent with the slave.
+• If you are using 32 or 64 bit registers, check that Word Registers setting is consistent with the device.

 • Turn on tracing to get more information.

-Wrong value is displayed when reading from slave, or wrong value is written to slave
+Wrong value is displayed when reading from device, or wrong value is written to device

 The 16-bit words of 32 or 64-bit values are in reverse order

-• Select/deselect Little Endian to reverse the order and make it consistent with the slave.
+• Select/deselect Little Endian to reverse the order and make it consistent with the device.

 "Not enough data in message: XXX bytes when expecting XXX"